Invertisment/cern-cicd-testing/README.md

   * If there are new developers, how many databases do we need?
   * If there is a network outage during the test then data will persist in the database.
 Periodical cleaning would be an option.

-Change queries into SQLAlchemy format:
+:golf:Change queries into SQLAlchemy format:
 * Pros:
   * Any free and lightweight database can be used (Most of the system can work normally with sqlite)
 * Cons: